-PMEC researchers are most active in six primary areas: Marine Energy Resources; Wave Energy Technology; Current Energy & Turbine Technology; Operations & Maintenance; Environmental Effects; and Society & Policy.
+PMEC researchers are most active in six primary areas: Marine Energy Resource Characterization; Wave Energy Conversion Technology; Current Energy & Turbine Technology; Marine Operations; Environmental Effects; and Society & Policy.

 Understanding marine energy resources is fundamental to their utilization.
 PMEC research has expanded our understanding of waves and currents, particularly the extremes that impose the highest structural loads on conversion technologies.

 Wave energy is the least utilized form of renewable energy and a challenging systems engineering problem that encompasses hydromechanics, control, and advanced mathematics.
 Research at PMEC seeks to develop more cost-effective approaches to harnessing this resource through simulation, laboratory experiments, and field trials.